 A few more beef recipes I like:

 This beef chili recipe delivers on both levels.
 Plus it smells great and tastes even better.
-Texas Chile, or Texas Chili, flavors develop well if refrigerated overnight, making this a great dish for entertaining.
-This dish also freezes well, just seal it up tight.
+Texas Chile, or Texas Chili, flavors develop if refrigerated overnight, making this a great dish for entertaining.
+This dish also freezes well, just seal it up tight and its good for at least 3 months.

 P.S.
-Want more healthy tips and recipes?
+Hungry for more healthy tips and recipes?
 Sign up for my newsletter here.

 This post contains affiliate links.
 That means if you click on a link and make a purchase, I may make a small commission.
 This does not affect the price you pay but helps fund the website.